bkalafat/UdaciCards-1/README.md

 # UdaciCards
 This project is developed for Udacity React Nanodegree (React Native) project submission.

 The basic idea of the project is to create bunch of decks each with few cards.
-Each card will contain question and answer. the users can later come back and test themself and evaluate themselves by checking if the answer is right.
+Each card will contain question and answer. the users can later come back and test themselves and evaluate themselves by checking if the answer is right.

-This project was bootstrapped with from [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 ## How To Install And Run The App